• Skip to main content

 It’s hard to know what to make of Qatar on finishing this book, although that’s not the fault of McManus, whose writing is entertaining, in-depth and compassionate.
 What comes across is a place at odds with itself and its own identity, but sadly unlikely to change.

-Filed Under: Book Reviews Tagged With: June 22, Middle East
+Themes Book Reviews June 22 Middle East

 Protected by Copyscape